avo-hq/docs/0.1/readme.md

 # Deploying with CI

-For `bundler` to be able to install the gem on automated systems like CI systems it needs authenticate with the source server.
+For `bundler` to install the gem in automated processes like CI systems, it needs authenticate with the source server.
 It does that using an environment variable with the authentication token.

 ```